People's Alliance for Democracy: Attempts to evict the PAD

 On the morning of 28 November, PAD leader Chamlong Srimuang announced to PAD forces that he had received a call from an unspecified "senior person" (ผู้ใหญ่ท่านหนึ่ง) telling him to end the rallies.
 But he refused to do what the senior person told him.
 "For the past 108 days, the Alliance has protested together under hardship, while another group of people has remained in comfort.
 They can't just suddenly ask us to stop protesting," he told the assembled forces.
 Addressing supporters on ASTV, Sondhi said, "If we have to die today, I am willing to die.
 This is a fight for dignity."

-Police manned checkpoints on roads leading to the airport.
+Police guarded checkpoints on roads leading to the airport.
 At one checkpoint, police found 15 home-made guns, an axe and other weapons in a Dharma Army six-wheel truck taking 20 protesters to Suvarnabhumi airport.
 Another checkpoint found an Uzi submachine gun, homemade guns, ammunition, sling shots, bullet-proof vests and metal rods.
 The vehicle had the universally recognised Red Cross signs on its exterior to give the impression it was being used for medical emergencies.
 At another checkpoint, about 2 kilometers from the airport, was attacked by armed PAD forces in vehicles, causing the police to withdraw.
 Police Senior Sgt Maj Sompop Nathee, an officer from the Border Patrol Police Region 1, later returned to the scene of the clash and was detained by PAD forces.
 He was interrogated by Samran Rodphet, a PAD leader, and then detained inside the airport.
 Reporters and photographers tried to follow Sompop to his interrogation, but PAD forces did not allow them.
 PAD supporters were moved from Government House to the airport.